 Well, I lied.

-*I did make a duplicate of my previous LinkedIn profile that functions purely as an online resume, with no followers and newsfeed to waste time on chasing instant gratification and validation from virtual people.
+I created a duplicate of my previous LinkedIn profile that functions purely as an online resume, with no followers and newsfeed to waste time on chasing instant gratification and validation from virtual people.

-I haven’t logged in since I set it up a couple months back, but I do plan on logging back in if I need to update my resume.
+I haven’t logged in since I set it up a couple months back.
+I do plan on logging back in if I need to update my resume.
 Until then, I’m enjoying a newsfeed-free morning filled with silence, contemplation, and boredom.